Find this article useful?

 The introduction of faecal calprotectin testing means that many fewer people are having unnecessary invasive tests such as endoscopies.

 Having a raised calprotectin level generally means you have active inflammation in your body.
 It is not specific to any one condition, however can be a sign of active inflammatory bowel disease (IBD) such as Crohn’s disease or ulcerative colitis.
 The higher the level of faecal calprotectin the more inflammation present in your intestines.

 The results of a calprotectin test are generally given as a single number.
 This number is then compared against the cut-off value for the test.
 If the number is below the cut-off value it is considered a negative, or normal, test.
 If it is above the cut-off value it is considered a positive, or abnormal, test.
 In some cases an indeterminate result may be given if the result number is near to the cut-off value and a positive or negative test cannot be confirmed.
 In these cases the faecal calprotectin test may be repeated at a later date or other diagnostic tests may be carried out.

-Some people with IBD report having faecal calprotectin levels several hundred, or even thousand, above the cut-off level.
+Some people with IBD report having faecal calprotectin levels several hundred, or even thousand, above the positive level.

 Yes.
 Increased levels of faecal calprotectin are associated with lower gastrointestinal (GI) inflammation (small intestine and large intestine).
-If your levels come back normal you could still have Crohn’s disease in the upper part of your GI tract or you could currently be in clinical remission from Crohn’s disease or ulcerative colitis in your lower gastrointestinal tract, meaning there is currently no active inflammation in your intestines.
+If your levels come back normal you could still have Crohn’s disease in the upper part of your gastrointestinal tract or you could currently be in clinical remission from Crohn’s disease or ulcerative colitis in your lower gastrointestinal tract, meaning there is currently no active inflammation in your intestines.
 You may have another condition which could be causing your bowel symptoms (such as IBS, coeliac disease or allergies/intolerances).